retinal-information-processing-lab/encoding_surprise/README.md

 ### Plotting figures

-To reproduce the figures from the paper, the following code can be used:
+To reproduce the figures from the paper, the script ```demo_plot()``` can be used.

+## Notes

+The cell types clustering was performed using code available in the following repository by Francesco Trapani: https://github.com/jagorn/MEA-Analysis/tree/master